Medicaid Waiver Tracker: Approved and Pending Section 1115 Waivers by State

 Published:

-Even as the federal legislative debate evolves, some states are again pursuing Medicaid work requirements through Medicaid demonstration waivers.
-The first Trump administration encouraged and approved “Section 1115” demonstration waivers that conditioned Medicaid coverage on meeting work and reporting requirements, approving 13 state work requirement waivers.
-Only Arkansas implemented such requirements with consequences for noncompliance, which resulted in over 18,000 people losing coverage.
-These approvals were either rescinded by the Biden administration or withdrawn by states, and Georgia is the only state with a Medicaid work requirement waiver in place (following litigation over the Biden administration’s attempt to stop it).
-While work requirement waivers were the subject of litigation during the Trump and Biden administrations, the Supreme Court never ruled on the issue, leaving it open for future administrations.
+Prior to the passage of the federal reconciliation legislation and since January 2025, some states have shown renewed interest in pursuing work requirement policies through 1115 waivers.
+The first Trump administration encouraged and approved 1115 demonstration waivers that conditioned Medicaid coverage on meeting work requirements which were subsequently rescinded by the Biden administration or withdrawn by states.
+Currently, Georgia is the only state with a Medicaid work requirement waiver in place following litigation over the Biden administration’s attempt to stop it.
+Pending work requirement waivers may need to be altered to conform with the budget reconciliation legislation framework.

-For more information on the history and research regarding Medicaid work requirements, see additional KFF resources:
+For more information on Medicaid work requirements, see additional KFF resources:

-- An analysis of the work status and characteristics of Medicaid enrollees (2025)
+- Analyses of the work status and characteristics of Medicaid enrollees (2025)

 - A short brief highlighting five key facts about Medicaid work requirements, including what the research shows about the impact of work requirements (2025)